ChenglinYu3522/KivaSimu/README.md

 can change these parameters in this system

-#orders data
+#orders data:
 ordersNumber
 itemKindsNumber
 aveItemsNum
 aveKindNum

-#cluster method Batch size
+#cluster method Batch size:
 clusterBatchNum

-#pick station number
+#pick station number:
 stationNum

-#maxX and maxY is the size of warehouse
+#maxX and maxY is the size of warehouse:
 maxX
 maxY

-#Kiva vehicle number
+#Kiva vehicle number:
 vehicleNum

 Run CreateDates.py